SatoshiPortal/cyphernode/doc/CYPHERAPPS.md

 As you already know it, we want Cyphernode to be modular and decoupled.
 That's why we created a completely separated repository for the Cyphernode Apps: https://github.com/SatoshiPortal/cypherapps

 Cypherapps acts as an indirection layer between Cyphernode and the actual applications.
 The repo is cloned into the Cyphernode directory during setup, depending on the selected optional features.
-The corresponding docker images are taken from our Docker hub.
+The corresponding docker images are taken from the Docker hub repositories.

 Separating Cypherapps from Cyphernode allows us to add applications without changing Cyphernode.